Repair a Leaking Roof Berkeley Heights, NJ

 Flat Roofs

 There are 4 most common types of flat roofing systems.
 Noted in order of increasing sturdiness and cost, they are: roll asphalt, single-ply membrane, multiple-ply or built-up, and flat-seamed metal.
-They can range anywhere from as low as $2 per square foot for roll asphalt or single-ply roof that is used over and existing roofing system, to $20 per square foot or more for new metal roofing systems.
+They can vary anywhere from as low as $2 per square foot for roll asphalt or single-ply roof that is used over and existing roofing system, to $20 per square foot or more for new metal roofing systems.

-Today copper, lead-coated copper, and terne-coated stainless steel are favored as lasting flat roofings.
+Today copper, lead-coated copper, and terne-coated stainless steel are preferred as lasting flat roofs.

 Tri State Roofers of Berkeley Heights, NJ 07922